clstauffer/stauffer-wing_2022/data/README.md

 Jp_int | troposphere-integrated radiative cooling rate | W m<sup>-1</sup>
 cld_scaling | cloud fraction diagnosed by MLS | -

-### Mid-level property metrics as used in Stauffer and Wing (2022, in review)
+### Mid-level property metrics as used in Stauffer and Wing (2022)

 The script used to calculate the mid-level metrics is provided at ``stauffer-wing_2022/scripts/midlevelscaling.py``

-Variable description is defiined in Section 2.4.1 of Stauffer and Wing (2022, in review)
+Variable description is defiined in Section 2.4.1 of Stauffer and Wing (2022)

 File Name | Description | Units
 ---|---|---